apexrx/bacterialSpot_detection/README.md

 # Bell Pepper Bacterial Spot Classification

-Bacterial spot is a serious disease affecting bell peppers, caused by the *Xanthomonas* species of bacteria.
-It leads to dark, water-soaked lesions on leaves and fruits, reducing yield and marketability.
+Bacterial spot, caused by Xanthomonas bacteria, is a significant disease affecting bell peppers, leading to dark, water-soaked lesions on leaves and fruits, which reduces yield and marketability.
 Early detection and classification of infected plants are crucial for effective disease management.

-A Convolutional Neural Network (CNN) model was developed to classify bacterial spot disease in bell peppers using images from the PlantVillage dataset.
+This project presents a Convolutional Neural Network (CNN) model developed to classify bacterial spot disease in bell peppers using images from the PlantVillage dataset.

 ## Dataset
-The dataset used is the **Bell Pepper Dataset** from PlantVillage.
-It consists of labeled images of bell pepper leaves, categorized as either healthy or infected with bacterial spot disease.
+The dataset utilized is the **PlantVillage Bell Pepper Dataset**, comprising **2,475 labeled images** of bell pepper leaves categorized as either:
+- **Healthy** (1,478 images)
+- **Infected with bacterial spot disease** (997 images)

+These images are standardized to **256x256 pixels**.
+For more details, refer to the [PlantVillage Dataset on Mendeley](https://data.mendeley.com/datasets/tywbtsjrjv/1).

 ## Data Splitting
 The dataset is split into:
 - **80% Training**
 - **10% Validation**
 - **10% Testing**

-## Preprocessing
-Before training, the dataset undergoes preprocessing to improve performance.

 ### Caching, Shuffling, and Prefetching
 To optimize data loading, the dataset is cached, shuffled, and prefetched using TensorFlow’s `AUTOTUNE` feature.